 We use global strategies that are proven to reduce costs and improve the quality of care.

-We are proud of our board, they represent our community and is composed of professionals and community leaders who share a fundamental belief in the mission of our organization.
-Get to know our members below.
+Our board represents our community and its allies, and is composed of professionals and community leaders who share a fundamental belief in the mission of our organization.

 Crystal Ogle LM, CPM